 Let’s face it, college is hard, and you might fail a class.
 But that’s OKAY!

-If you are on the verge of failing or have already failed a class, you might be wondering what happens next.
+If you are on the verge of failing a college class or have already failed one, you might be wondering what happens next.

 While it’s obviously never your intention to fail a class, you should do your best to make sure you pass, but failing is not the line’s end.
 It’s important to know what impact failing a college course could have on your academics, your life, and any financial aid you might be receiving.